AdobeDocs/experience-platform.en/help/edge/extension/event-types.md

 If `event.propositions` exists, it will be an array containing personalization proposition objects.
 See [Manually render personalized content](#manually-render-personalized-content) for more information on the content of `result.propositions`

-Let's assume you would like to gather all activity names from all propositions that were automatically rendered by the web SDK and push them into a single array.
+Assume you would like to gather all activity names from all propositions that were automatically rendered by the web SDK and push them into a single array.
 You could then send the single array to a third party.
 In this case, you would write custom code inside the [!UICONTROL Custom code] action that would:

 1. Loop through each proposition.
 1. Determine if the SDK rendered the proposition.